 Moving on, the Sprint presentation clearly underlines that the assessment of the business viability is its main goal, but also mentions that it can be applied to "make the first version of new mobile apps" or "improve products with millions of users".

-While it certainly can, it's not the adequate process to do it, which explains why Google doesn't present the creation of new mobile apps as it's main goal.
+While it certainly can, it's not an adequate process to do it, which explains why Google doesn't present the creation of new mobile apps as its main goal.